Reviews You Can Rely On

 SPECIFICATIONS

-Bladder Capacity Options (liters) 3 L
+Bladder Capacity Options (Liters) 2 L, 3 L

-Weight of Bladder & Tube (oz) 7.1 oz (3L)
+Measured Weight of Bladder & Tube (Size Tested) 7.40 oz (3 L)

-Dishwasher Friendly?
-No
+Dishwasher Friendly No

-Plastic Taste No
+Notable Plastic Taste No

 Bite Valve Push-button on/off valve

 During testing, the Gregory Hydro 3D caught our attention for its durable, user-friendly design.
 Its thick, soft polymer material is pliable yet strong and resistant to punctures and delamination, performing almost as well as the top runner in our durability tests — the Hydrapak HydraSleeve.
-The Hydro 3D has a unique handle that runs the length of the reservoir, keeping it rigid even when full.
-This handle makes filling the reservoir in sinks super easy.
-The screw-top lid is well-built and easy to open and close without threading it incorrectly.
-All components come completely apart, so it's easy to rinse out and dry, and there's also a drying hanger that we found especially useful.
-The flow rate is great, and it has a magnet to quickly adhere to a pack's chest strap, preventing the hose from flopping around while you're in motion.
+The Hydro 3D features a unique handle that runs the length of the reservoir, ensuring the bladder maintains its rigidity even when full.
+Our head tester also reports, “The handle on the Hydro is incredibly sturdy for a bladder, something I found helps make the bladder very easy to pull out of a backpack or to hold while filling.”
+Its screw-top lid is also well-built and easy to open and close without threading it incorrectly.
+All components come completely apart, making it convenient to rinse out and dry.
+Additionally, a drying hanger is included, which we found especially useful when cleaning.
+The flow rate is great, and it features a magnet that quickly adheres to a pack's chest strap, preventing the hose from flopping around while you're in motion.
 Without a zip-top, there are no rigid corners to poke into your back through a thin pack.

-When it comes to ultralight excursions, this 7-ounce hydration bladder would not be our top choice, as it's a bit heavy.
-Instead, we would opt for the 5.4-ounce HydraPak Shape-Shift, which strikes a nice balance between weight and design.
-When empty, the rigid handle of the Hydro 3D prevents the user from rolling it up into a compact package.
-Also, our tests revealed that fitting a scrub brush into the body of the bladder for cleaning is challenging due to the smaller lid opening.
-However, these minor shortcomings are us being hyper-critical.
+When it comes to ultralight excursions, the 7.4-ounce Gregory Hydro 3D would not be our top choice, as it's a bit heavy.
+Our gear expert points out, “When I was examining it for flaws, its weight was the most notable — all of our test team pointed to the scale scores and the bulkiness.”
+Instead, we would opt for the 5.4-ounce HydraPak Contour, which strikes a nice balance between weight and design.
+One other complaint: when empty, the rigid handle of the Hydro 3D prevents the user from rolling the bladder up into a compact package for storage.
+Ultimately, these are minor shortcomings that require our testers to become hypercritical, and they aren't necessarily deal-breakers.
 After testing many bladders over multiple years, the Gregory Hydro 3D impressed us the most.
-If you're looking for a reliable bladder suitable for most situations, this user-friendly model is our top recommendation.
+If you're looking for a reliable bladder suitable for most situations, this user-friendly model remains our top recommendation.

 Read more: Gregory 3D Hydro review